jprochazk/hebi4/docs/ast.md

 // 5*8 = 40 bytes
 ```

-Wow!
 That made a _huge_ difference.
-The memory footprint of this "super-flat" AST is:
+The memory footprint of this "super-flat" AST is less than 40% of a flat AST.

-- 35% of a tree of pointers AST (112 bytes -> 40 bytes)
-- 38% of a flat AST (104 bytes -> 40 bytes)
+This has a compounding effect.
+It gets even better on more complex ASTs, and larger syntax trees.

 And that's not all of it.
 We've cut our memory usage in half, but we've also completely removed
 all boxing, so the entire AST is in one contiguous buffer.
 This buffer can double its size every
 time it needs to grow, reducing the number of allocations done during parsing to nearly zero
 comparsed to a tree of pointers.

-Finally, this kind of AST is _great_ for memory locality.
-Every node is in the same array, and
+Finally, this kind of AST is _great_ for memory locality:
-all related nodes are very close together, due to them being contiguous!
+- Each node fits exactly within a 64-bit register
+- Accessing different parts of it involves just a few bit shifts
+- We can store 8 nodes in a single _cache line_!
+- Every node is in the same array, and all related nodes are co-located in memory.

 One major downside is that using this kind of AST introduces a _lot_ of complexity.